Green Business Partners

 • What if my business doesn’t have a BPOL number?

 While a business must be registered with Fairfax County to join the program, we understand that some businesses are exempt from BPOL or are just getting established.
-If you are a Fairfax County business in but don't have a BPOL number, please note the reason why in the application field where the BPOL number is requested.
+If you are a Fairfax County business but don't have a BPOL number, please note the reason why in the application field where the BPOL number is requested.

 • Do Green Business Partners have to be in Fairfax County?